All Episodes

 Just here amongst my own staff.

-Mr. Snertley, do you wear bedroom slippers?
+Mr. Snirkly, do you wear bedroom slippers?

-Rachel, you wear uh bedroom slippers.
+Rachel, you wear bedroom slippers?

-I I I have never owned a pair.
+I have never owned a pair.

 I mean, I don't even wear those.

-Who wears these things.
+Who wears these things?

 Look at what he's telling these people.